MontanaFlossCo/Flint-Documentation/guides/contextual_logging.md

 }
 ```

-You can take these loggers are pass them into subsystems your actions call into, to gain contextual logging deeper in your code.
+You can take these loggers and pass them into subsystems your actions call into, to gain contextual logging deeper in your code.

 ## Using logging in subsystems where you don't have an Action